Online Sales Process

-- Our Sales Team are all set up to work remotely and will soon be holding online viewings which you can join from the comfort of your own home.
+- Our Sales Team are all set up to work remotely and will soon be holding both physical and online viewings which you can join from the comfort of your own home.
 Using Zoom, we will be hosting personal video calls, giving you the opportunity to ask questions and have a virtual guided tour of homes with our Sales Team.

 It is a good idea to select one with Shared Ownership knowledge

 - Everyone who buys a home needs a Solicitor to do the necessary legal work.
 You should make sure you get a quotation of the likely costs before you appoint a Solicitor, and we recommend doing this early on in the process.

 - We have a panel of Solicitors who are experienced in Shared Ownership purchases, offer fixed fees which will help you to budget and come recommended by past Peabody buyers.
 The panel of solicitors are not compulsory.

 - Once you have paid your deposit and signed your contract, then 'exchange of contracts' can take place.

 - Exchange of contracts means that your Solicitor and our Solicitor actually swap the signed contracts.
 You are then legally bound to buy your home and we are legally bound to sell it.

 - We will give you a date on which you can move into your home as soon as it is ready.
 This date is called the 'completion date'.

 The money to buy your home is transferred from your solicitors to ours

 - On the completion date, your mortgage lender will give your Solicitor the money to buy your home who will then pass that money, along with any savings you are providing, on to our solicitors.